TDE 2025abcr: A Tidal Disruption Event in the Outskirts of a Massive Galaxy: Discovery with

 Since July 2025, the realtime \tdes framework has been expanded to encompass more agnostic searches for new TDEs.
 Two new versions of \tdes were developed: an unbiased classifier which uses lightcurve features and nuclearity but no specific information about the host itself, and a completely agnostic `off-nuclear' classifier that relies exclusively on transient lightcurve properties without any knowledge about a possible host.
 The latter classifier runs on every new ZTF transient, and is intended to capture `non-nuclear' TDEs which are either offset from a galaxy or have a host which is too faint to be recovered in the reference Pan-STARRS1 \citep[PS1;][]{panstarrs} catalogue.

 The implementation of a classifier agnostic to nuclearity presents additional classification and computational challenges.
 TDEs represent a tiny fraction ($\sim$2\%) of nuclear sources, being outnumbered by supernovae (SNe) and active galactic nucleus (AGN) flares.
 Even after removing all variables, TDEs represent only $\sim$8\% of all nuclear transients \citep{tdescore}.
 When broadening a search to encompass all transients, the contaminant rate increases even further.
 Most SNe have a significant offset from the host galaxy nucleus \citep[see e.g.][]{wang_97}, and within a flux-limited survey TDEs represent just $\sim$0.5\% of all transients \citep{ztf_bts_2}.

 Nonetheless, \tdes is able to identify TDEs with relatively high precision.
-Since the implementation of real-time ranking, several known nuclear TDEs were recovered by the off-nuclear \tdes classifier with a high score (for example TDE 2025vjw \citep{2025vjw_tns,2025vjw_astronote}, TDE 2025aarm \citep{2025aarm_tns,2025aarm_astronote} and TDE 2025aljd \citep{2025aljd_tns,2025aljd_astronote}).
+From the implementation of real-time ranking on 2025-08-01 to 2026-03-01, there have been a total of 10 nuclear TDEs reported to TNS.
+Of these, one source (TDE 2025zmb, \citealt{2026chm_tns}) was not selected because it was at low galactic latitude (the ZTF TDE search is restricted to $|b| > 10$).
+Another source (TDE 2025alrm, \citealt{2025alrm_tns}) was missed because it is a repeating TDE peaking below 20th mag, and was only discovered by the deeper WFST survey.
+Of the remaining 8 sources (TDE 2025vjw, \citealt{2025vjw_tns}; TDE 2025aapf, \citealt{2025aapf_tns}; TDE 2025aarm, \citealt{2025aarm_tns}; TDE 2025abqg, \citealt{2025abqg_tns}; TDE 2025afvr, \citealt{2025afvr_tns}; TDE 2025ahbd, \citealt{2025ahbd_tns}; TDE 2025aljd, \citealt{2025aljd_tns}; TDE 2026amv, \citealt{2026amv_tns}; TDE 2026chm, \citealt{2026chm_tns}; and TDE 2026dmt, \citealt{2026chm_tns}), all were recovered by the off-nuclear \tdes classifier with a high score

 \name was first selected as a candidate TDE by the `off-nuclear' \tdes on 2025-11-04, and assigned for spectroscopic follow-up.
 In this case, the ML classification by \tdes was driven primarily by the high lower bound on blackbody temperature (T $> 10^{4.02}$ K), the poor fit to a Type Ia SN with \sncosmo \citep{sncosmo} ($\chi^{2}$ per d.o.f. = 4.5), and the best-fit temperature increasing with time rather than cooling (+87 K per day).
 A waterfall plot explaining the reasoning behind the \tdes classification is shown in Appendix Figure \ref{fig:shap}, while the full \tdes source page for \name is shown in Appendix Figure \ref{fig:scanpage}.